alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-09-11-ruling on-marrying-unrighteous-woman.md

 date: 2024-09-11
 category: [fatwas,marriage,women]
 note: false
-excerpt: "What I would like to advise the Sunni husband is to choose a woman who brings him happiness in his worldly life as well as in the Hereafter."
+summary: "What I would like to advise the Sunni husband is to choose a woman who brings him happiness in his worldly life as well as in the Hereafter."
 article_taken_from:
   taken_from:
     - web_title: Concerning asking in marriage women who are not religiously committed